 Every so often maintenance works are carried out to keep your transmitter in top condition.
 This might weaken your signal or interrupt your service.

 Check the Freeview website to see if your transmitter is affected.

 Don’t know what transmitter you’re using?
-Pop your postcode into their home checker to find out.
+Pop your postcode into the Freeview home checker to find out.

 Atmospheric weather conditions

 High atmospheric pressure can negatively affect your signal, causing picture break up.
 You can check the BBC website to check if there is any weather affecting your signal.

 Some of us have only one transmitter available to us.
 Some of us however are spoilt for choice.
 It’s possible you could live in an area where you have multiple transmitters available to you.
 Meaning you’re more likely to receive your signal from the wrong transmitter.
 Your box lets you pick from multiple options.
-Try re-tuning and picking the right transmitter for you.
+Try and picking the right transmitter for you.

 Not sure which transmitter you should receive your signal from?
 Follow these steps: